durandsinclair/bookdown_tutorial/README.md

 This project is a tutorial on bookdown, found at https://bookdown.org/yihui/bookdown/

-But first, we must check that we can push to github.
+But first, we must check that we can push to github.adding a line